Low Carb Cloud Bread with Greek Yogurt

 • Using an electric hand mixer, mix together egg yolks (yolks only) and Greek yogurt until blended smooth.
 I'd almost say over blend these, try to get rid of as many lumps as you can.
 3 tablespoons Greek Yogurt

-• Beat egg whites and ¼ teaspoon baking powder (some have used cream of tartar instead) until fluffy.
+• Beat egg whites and ¼ teaspoon baking powder (some have used cream of tartar instead) until fluffy and stiff peaks form.
 Again, I'd over blend these and make sure to get the same consistency from top to bottom of your bowl. ¼ teaspoons baking powder

 • Fold the egg white mixture into the yolk and Greek yogurt mixture carefully.
 Be careful not to overmix, but know that these need to be fully mixed for your cloud bread to come out fluffy and beautiful.
 I recommend using a large whisk of some kind to do this.